opensearch-project/terraform-provider-opensearch/docs/resources/cluster_settings.md

 - `cluster_indices_close_enable` (Boolean) If false, you cannot close open indices
 - `cluster_info_update_interval` (String) A time string controlling how often OpenSearch should check on disk usage for each node in the cluster
 - `cluster_max_shards_per_node` (Number) The total number of primary and replica shards for the cluster, this number is multiplied by the number of non-frozen data nodes; shards for closed indices do not count toward this limit
-- `cluster_max_shards_per_node_frozen` (Number) The total number of primary and replica frozen shards, for the cluster; Ssards for closed indices do not count toward this limit, a cluster with no frozen data nodes is unlimited.
+- `cluster_max_shards_per_node_frozen` (Number) The total number of primary and replica frozen shards, for the cluster; Shards for closed indices do not count toward this limit, a cluster with no frozen data nodes is unlimited.
 - `cluster_no_master_block` (String) Specifies which operations are rejected when there is no active master in a cluster (all, write)
 - `cluster_persistent_tasks_allocation_enable` (String) Whether allocation for persistent tasks is active (all, none)
 - `cluster_persistent_tasks_allocation_recheck_interval` (String) A time string controling how often assignment checks are performed to react to whether persistent tasks can be assigned to nodes